quasilyte/goism/docs/design.md

 2) Parsing and typechecking (handled by `go/parser` and other `go/*` packages)
 3) Translating `go/ast` into `sexp` (S-expression) format
 4) High-level optimizations on `sexp`
-5) Compilation of `sexp` into `bytecode/ir` with pseudo-ops
+5) Compiling `sexp` with `ir/compiler` (IR format)
-6) Evaluation of `bytecode/ir` (low-level optimizations + replacement of pseudo-ops)
-7) Convertion of `bytecode/ir` into Emacs Lisp bytecode
-8) Generating output: Emacs Lisp source file (done by `export` package)
+6) Generating output: IR package is written by `export` package

-It is possible to mitigate all intermediate steps and emit bytecode right after (2) step, but it will make much harder to implement all planned optimizations.
-Total amount of code will be less, but individual package complexity will be higher.
+Next, `lisp/ir.el` can compile IR into Emacs Lisp source file.
+This file can be either loaded or saved (for future use).

 This project does not pursue compilation speed that much;
 quality of code and simplicity of maintenance has far higher priority.